frida/frida-website/_i18n/en/_docs/stalker.md

 ### Callouts

 Transformers can also make callouts.
-That is they instruct stalker to emit instructions to make a call to a javascript (or CModule) function passing the cpu context and an optional context parameter.
+That is they instruct stalker to emit instructions to make a call to a JavaScript (or CModule) function passing the CPU context and an optional context parameter.
 This function is then able to modify or inspect registers at will.
 This information is stored in a
 ```GumCallOutEntry```.